 - If, If Else, and Else If

-With the Personal edition, you can share your tutorial workbooks with Public.
-And the main advantage is cost-effectiveness to work with excel, Access, text, spacial files, etc.
+The Tableau Personal edition lets you share your tutorial workbooks with the Public.
+And the main advantage is the cost-effectiveness of working with Excel, Access, text, spacial files, etc.

 Both versions allow you to create workbooks that contain sheets (reports), dashboards, and stories.

 It will host within the organization’s premises.
-Use the server to deploy reports, and you can share those data analytics across the organization.
+Use the server to deploy reports; you can share those data analytics across the organization.

 We can publish the required workbooks to this Tableau server using the Desktop so that all the users with the required permissions can access that tutorial report.
 And you can control who can View, Interact, and Edit within the permissions section.

 It allows the users to ask questions and get answers from the published data source.
-For instance, when you type the Sum of Sales Vs. Profit question, it generates a report.
+For instance, when you type the Sum of Sales Vs. Profit question generates a report.

-This server has an option to create subscriptions.
+This server has the option to create subscriptions.
 With this option, subscribers get an email notification when an update is in the published report.

 Compared to Online, it is more secure because it resides within the company firewall, which provides extra security.
-You can also host it in a cloud such as Google Cloud, Azura, and AWS in some scenarios.
+In some scenarios, you can also host it in a cloud such as Google Cloud, Azura, and AWS.